 - The date and time on the web player machine.
-In this example, February 23, 2021 and 11:10:58. - The duration of the recording in playback.
-In this example, 00:07:32.

-- The number of events in the recording.
-In this example, 11 EVENTS. - The name of the user whose session was recorded. - The host name of the VDA where the recorded session was hosted. - The name of the client device where the session was running. - Options for sorting search results: Select Sort by All Categories, Sort by Events, or Sort by Comments to sort search results. - Event filters.
+In this example, JULY 23, 2019 and 19:14:24. - The duration of the recording in playback.
+In this example, 00:13:41. - The number of events in the recording.
+In this example, 9 EVENTS. - The name of the user whose session was recorded. - The host name of the VDA where the recorded session was hosted. - The name of the client device where the session was running. - Event filters.
 You can select more than one filter to search for events in the current recording.